 2000 - 2004

-Established a startup business delivering ISP and co-location services for more than 60 SMB clients while managing a team of 15 remote and on-site staff.
-Held full P&L responsibility and oversaw an operating budget of $5M.
+Brought on as a partner in a startup delivering boutique data center and co-location services for more than 60 SMB clients while managing a team of 15 remote and on-site staff.
+Accountable for day-to-day operations (help desk, engineering) and owned departmental P&L responsibility.

 1999 - 2000

-As a direct report to the CEO managed development staff for the complete life cycle development of desktop and web-based applications for enterprise and SMB clients.
-Managed personnel to form teams of 5 to 15 people per project with specialized skills in website design and database management; supervised data entry engineers; conducted performance evaluations; set and managed project budgets; coordinated team projects across department boundaries.
+As a direct report to the CEO managed development staff for the complete life cycle development of desktop and web-based applications.
+Managed personnel in teams of 5 to 15 people per project, up to 5 concurrent projects; set and managed project budgets; coordinated projects across department boundaries.

 1995 - 1999